SKH93/-CNN_Tutorial/README.md

 Detection, Segmentation skip

 ## Explain
-I only use TF1.X
+I only use TF1.X.
-But I need to use Pytorch
+But I need to use Pytorch.
 If I can use TF2.X, I try it and upload on it.

 ## Classification